buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSphere.md

 * _SELF\IfcCsgPrimitive3D.Position_: The location and orientation of the axis system for the primitive.&nbsp;
 * _SELF\IfcCsgPrimitive3D.Position.Location_: The center of the sphere.
-* _SELF\IfcCsgPrimitive3D.Position.Position[3]:_ The z axis points at its positve direction towards the north pole, and by its negative directions towards the south pole.
+* _SELF\IfcCsgPrimitive3D.Position.Position[3]:_ The z axis points at its positive direction towards the north pole, and by its negative directions towards the south pole.

 &nbsp;